Tulamba: History

 The ruins of the older city are 1 km from the current city.
 They are in generally poor condition due to rain and neglect, although their bricks are still visible.
 When Dr. Sayyed Zahid Ali Wasti visited Tulamba in 1967, he saw the ruins spread over an area of several miles, including a walled fort with a high tower and a three-thousand-year-old protective trench around the fort.
 He described the walls as beautifully plastered with mud, and floors that were not solid.
 Most of what he described in 1967 is now outdated as the ruins have since been further destroyed and eroded.
 The trench, however, was renovated in 1988 using trenchers to repair the damaged sections.

 According to early archeologists from the Archaeological Survey of India, during the British Indian Empire, they found strong fortresses left from the previous Hindu and Buddhist civilisations.
 There was a giant city, which was in use during the Hindu Shahi era, protected by a fort, which was over 1,000 square feet.
 The outer rampart was of earth, and it was 200 feet thick walls and 20 feet high.

-The fort was maintained by Hindu and Buddhist kings, until the arrival of Islam.
-The fort and the city was sacked by Muslim Timur, since then the city and the fort fell into ruin.
+It is also known that the Moghul Emperor Timur came to the city of Tulamba in 1398 A.D.
+The Memoirs of Emperor Timur mention: "When I had dismissed the ambassadors I crossed the Indus, on Tuesday, the 12th of Muharram A.H.
+801 (24th Sept., A.D.
+1398)....
+When all my troops had crossed in safety, I marched forward, and when I arrived at the city of Tulamba, I pitched my camp on the bank of the river.
+Tulamba is about seventy miles from Multan.
+On the same day, the Sayyids, and 'Ulama, and Sheikhs, and chief men and rulers of Tulamba came out to meet me.
+As sincerity was clearly written on their foreheads, every one of them according to his rank was distinguished by marks of my princely favour."

 Religious significance

 Guru Nanak, the first Sikh Guru, came here during his travels.
 Guru Har Rai, the Seventh Sikh Master, sent a masand (preacher) to preach Sikhism to the local people of this area.

-The Muslims history of Tulamba began when Muhammad bin Qasim came to Tulamba on his way to Multan.
+The Islamic history of Tulamba began when Muhammad bin Qasim came to Tulamba on his way to Multan.
 The place he passed is now known as Qasim Bazar.